mieubrisse/personal-writing/the-sleep-guide/post.md

 For example, take 3/4 of your current dose for a week.
 Then take 1/2 your current dose for a week.
 Then take 1/4 your current dose for another week.

-### What about those people who only need 4 hours of sleep per night?
+### What about those people who only sleep 4 hours per night?
 These are called [short sleepers](https://en.wikipedia.org/wiki/Familial_natural_short_sleep).

-Through a genetic mutation, they naturally sleep 4-6 hours per night and wake up feeling fine with no consequences.
+Through a genetic mutation, they naturally sleep 4-6 hours per night and wake up feeling fine.
+There don't seem to be negative consequences for them.

-Its rare: only 1-3% of people have this.
-And you either have it or you don't: you can't train yourself to need less sleep.
+It's rare: only 1-3% of people have this.
+And you either have it or you don't.
+You can't train yourself to need less sleep.

 If you're a short sleeper, you likely already know by now.
-For the rest of us who need 8-9 hours, it's just harmful to try and sleep less.
+For the rest of us, sleeping less than 8-9 hours is damaging to our bodies.

 Tools
 =====